souvikmajumder26/souvikmajumder26/README.md

 # <img src="https://user-images.githubusercontent.com/86871718/161140687-a001991c-2804-4a42-9ecb-2a5bc96ddaf5.gif" width="35">  Hi there, I'm Souvik Majumder... nice to see you! <img src="https://user-images.githubusercontent.com/86871718/161139862-048ac7a9-9731-4b2e-abba-165538b42917.gif" width="35">

 <!--
-An innate problem solver evolved as a passionate engineer from India.
+An innate problem solver evolved as a passionate engineer.
 My passion for software lies in leveraging Digital Technologies like Data Science, Artificial Intelligence, Cloud Computing to make radical ideas come true creating value for business and society.
 I take great care in the things I build.
 -->

 A passionate problem solver and dedicated engineer hailing from India, I thrive on unraveling intricate challenges.
 My software journey revolves around harnessing the power of digital technologies such as Data Science, Artificial Intelligence, and Cloud Computing, transforming bold ideas into reality while generating substantial value for businesses and society.
 I take great care in the things I build.